-Lots more people today are buying a compact camera or a cheap DSLR camera, but don't understand how to use it.
-I offer photography lessons for beginners to help you get started with photography.
-I can walk you through the basic building blocks of photography and how to better take photos with your camera.
-My photography lessons are aimed at total beginners.
+Most people today own a compact camera or a cheap DSLR camera, but don't understand how to use it properly.
+I provide photography lessons for beginners to help you:

 • Your camera